NewBeing/MIPS/README.md

 # MIPS-BubbleSort
-this is a bubble sort implemented in assembly language, and I think it can be optimized thereafter.
+This is a bubble sort implemented in assembly language, and I think it can be optimized thereafter.